-While it can get busy on the weekends, we visited mid week and other than a few locals taking a leisurely stroll, purposefully going about their daily commute or filling water bottles from the traditional style bore pump it was very quiet emphasising the sounds of birdsong and rustling autumn leaves.
+While it can get busy on the weekends, we visited mid-week and other than a few locals taking a leisurely stroll, purposefully going about their daily commute or filling water bottles from the traditional style bore pump, it was peaceful emphasising the sounds of birdsong and rustling autumn leaves.

 9. Mt Takao

 Mount Takao is a fabulous day trip from Tokyo without even leaving the prefecture.
 We’ve written about our fabulous day here during the autumn colours and highly recommend it whether you are looking for an active day of hiking or a more leisurely approach using the cable car and chair lifts and relaxing in the natural thermal onsen at the end of the day.